-In this post we’re going to cover what a 3D print support structure is, when it’s required and how they can affect the quality & price of your print.
-Wet do all the leg work at our additive manufacturing service and add supports to your models free of charge and remove them as part of our free post-processing service.
+In this post, we’re going to cover what 3D printing supports are, when they’re required and how they can affect the quality & price of your print.
+We do all the leg work at our additive manufacturing service and add supports to your models free of charge and remove them as part of our free post-processing service.

 3D printing works by depositing material layer by layer, depending on the complexity of the model this will sometimes require support material.
 This requirement to use support material is completely dependant on the process and in this post we’ll go through different scenarios when they’re used.

 Fused Deposition Modelling (FDM) prints each layer by extruding melted filament along a pre-determined path.
 As the material is deposited, it cools and forms a solid layer.
 Each layer is slightly offset from the previous, where the model and print at a maximum offset of 45°.

 However when this overhang angle of 45° is exceeded, 3D printing supports are required to prevent the new layer from sagging.
 The support material acts as a bed, for the newly deposited layer to rest on creating the desired overhang angle.